nkone/Fillit/README.md

-*Here's a little picture of my tetris versus opening.*
+*Here's a little picture of my puyo puyo tetris opening.*\
 ![](DT_canon.png)
 # PROJECT: FILLIT
 C project: write a program that reads a file of tetrominos, then output them (without rotations) with a least amount of empty spaces.
 There are multiple solutions; however, pieces are prioritized top left based on the order coming from the file.
 Refer to [pdf][pdf] for more details.